chrthomsen/pygrametl/docs/examples/facttable.rst

       necessary if the bulkloader runs in another process.

-In the following example we use a :class:`BulkFactTable` to load facts into a data warehouse, with the bulk loading itself done by our own bulk loading function.
+In the following example we use a :class:`.BulkFactTable` to load facts into a data warehouse, with the bulk loading itself done by our own bulk loading function.
 For information about how to perform bulk loading using other DBMS than PostresSQL see the documentation for that particular DBMS and the database driver used.

 .. code-block:: python